IEvangelist/TypeScriptMakingJsTolerable/PITCHME.md

 # What
 ---
 ## JavaScript
+- Appeared in May, 1995
+- Dynamic, untyped and interpreted langauge
+- Worlds 3rd most popular programming language (Java and SQL)
+---
+## JavaScript
 > JavaScript was originally developed in 10 days by Brenden Eich
 ---?image=assets/face-palm.gif&size=auto 90%
 ---
----
 # That explains a lot!
----
-## JavaScript
-- Appeared in May, 1995
-- Dynamic, untyped and interpreted langauge
-- Worlds 3rd most popular programming language (Java and SQL)
 ---
 ## JavaScript `this`
 Example from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)